uc-cdis/cloud-automation/doc/bucket-manifest.md

 ### generate

-Launch a S3 batch operation job to generate a manfest of the source bucket, the result will be put on the manifest bucket
+Launch a S3 batch operation job to generate a manfest of the source bucket.
+The result will be put on the manifest bucket

 ```bash
   gen3 bucket-manifest create <source bucket> <manifest bucket>